 - Mutual respect

 - Tolerance of those of different faiths and beliefs

 We aim to ensure that these fundamental British Values are introduced, discussed and lived out through the ethos and work of the school.
-Our approach to this is that all curriculum areas provide a vehicle for furthering understanding of these concepts and, in particular, our RE, PSHE and Citizenship lessons provide excellent opportunities to deepen and develop understanding.
+Our approach to this is that all curriculum areas provide a vehicle for furthering understanding of these concepts and, in particular, our 4 year whole school worship plan, RE (Religion and Worldview), PSHE and Citizenship lessons provide excellent opportunities to deepen and develop understanding.
 Our aim is that our children embrace these concepts with enthusiasm and demonstrate a good understanding of their application to their own lives.

 The school makes considerable efforts to ensure children have exposure to a wide experience beyond their local community during which these concepts are shown, through for example, sporting events, a range of visits and use of outdoor education centres.
 Their strong rooted values-based understanding gives them an excellent platform for embracing difference.